 Because I knew I’d have the display behind glass/plexi in a frame, I didn’t worry about making sure the photos were completely adhered down.
 If you want to frame this display without glass, you’d probably want to use an adhesive runner all around the edges of each photo.

-In about half an hour, my DIY heart photo collage was done and ready to hang.
+In about half an hour, my DIY heart shaped photo collage was done and ready to hang.